Anant-mishra1729/Hash-hunt/README.md

 # Description

 ## What is Image hashing ?
-Image hashing is the process of using an algorithm (here dhash) to assign a unique hash value to an image.
+Image hashing is the process of using an hashing algorithm to assign a unique hash value to an image.

 ### Test Image